cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14.4-(blobless).md

 ## Required Reading

 While iOS firmware version 14.4 is unsigned, it's still possible to update to it from a lower firmware version and use Odysseyra1n.
-However, this method will **expire on June 8th, 2021**.
+However, this method will **expire on June 24th, 2021**.

+This method will not work on A14 devices, such as the iPhone 12 and iPad Air 4.
+{:.notice--warning}

+If you used futurerestore to update after April 26th, 2021, then this method will likely not work for you.
+{: .notice--warning}

 Odysseyra1n only supports A8(X) to A10(X) on iOS 14.4 at this time.
 {: .notice--warning}